nodejs/node/doc/api/crypto.markdown

 ## crypto.createECDH(curve_name)

 Creates an Elliptic Curve (EC) Diffie-Hellman key exchange object using a predefined curve specified by the `curve_name` string.
-On recent releases, `openssl ecparam -list_curves` will display the name and description of each available elliptic curve.
+Use [getCurves()][] to obtain a list of available curve names.
+On recent releases, `openssl ecparam -list_curves` will also display the name and description of each available elliptic curve.

 ## Class: ECDH